multipassport/bitly/README.md

 ### How to install

-Before running the script you should get [bit.ly](https://bitly.com) [Generic Access Token](https://bitly.com/a/oauth_apps) It should look like this: `abcd0c405a474414c97cb65e7b8efghj`
+Before running the script you should get [bit.ly](https://bitly.com) [Generic Access Token](https://bitly.com/a/oauth_apps).
+It should look like this: `abcd0c405a474414c97cb65e7b8efghj`

-Then create an .env file within script directory and paste Token after equal sign(no spaces allowed):
+Then create an `.env` file within script directory and paste Token after equal sign(no spaces allowed):
 ```
 BITLY_TOKEN=YourToken
 ```